-Ultimately my dear friend, Paul Aratow, co-founder of Chez Panisse and Producer of “Sheena, Queen of the Jungle,” told me to put down the scripts and write books instead.
+Ultimately my same dear friend, Paul Aratow, told me to put down the scripts and write books instead.
 “Stevie,” he said, “thousands of books get published every year, but only a few dozen feature films are made.
 Do the math.”
 And though I had co-written a popular legal practice book, “Labor & Employment in California,” as a young attorney (it has been in publication and updated annually for 25+ years), I did the math and focused on writing my first legal thriller.
 By 2014 it was in print with the vanity imprint of legendary lit manager Peter Miller.
-Conflicted, a Trip Splatter Novel, met with critical praise from some of the biggest writers in the thriller genre, including most notably 20 x New York Times thriller bestseller, John Lescroart, whose review is quoted on the cover of the book.
+Conflicted, a Trip Splatter Novel, met with critical praise from some of the biggest writers in the thriller genre, including most notably 20x New York Times bestseller John Lescroart, whose review is quoted on the cover of the book.

-In August 2016, I finished two new books.
-The first, “Conquering Your Adversities,” was co‐written with Dr. Kenneth Polke and tells his story: How a kid from Bomb City USA went from the mafia-ridden streets of Collinwood/Cleveland to the NFL… before ultimately becoming a successful doctor.
+In August 2016, I finished my second book, “Conquering Your Adversities,” an inspirational memoir about a hardscrabble kid from the mafia-ridden streets of Collinwood/Cleveland, aka Bomb City USA, to the NFL… before ultimately becoming a successful doctor.
 New York Times bestseller Patrick Snow, the author of three-million-sold Create Your Own Destiny, initially took the book on for marketing and self-publishing, and now it is being presented at the 2019 Cannes Film Festival for consideration by several large producers.

 Now, with more than a dozen books and novels under my belt, including fiction, non-fiction, and ‘faction,’ some protected under NDAs and others not ready to reveal, I typically select five to six projects at a time to work on, bring them to fruition before moving to the next, new thrilling ride, justice exposed, or story well told.
 Timing, as we know, is everything in the wonderful world of storytelling.
 And then there’s the whole publishing process, of which I’m quite experienced as writer, collaborator, ghost, and attorney.